-A.13.7.b) If you have preregistered and it is less than 7 calendar days from the beginning of the Event, you may send a request to both the Event Steward and the Exchequer and a refund will be considered on a case by case basis.
+11.5g-2 If you have preregistered and it is less than 7 calendar days from the beginning of the Event, you may send a request to both the Event Steward and the Exchequer and a refund will be considered on a case by case basis.
 There is no guarantee of a refund if it is less than 7 days prior to the Event.

-A.13.7.c) No refunds will be given after the completion of the Event.
+11.5g-3 No refunds will be given if requested after the Event.